THE OBSERVER EFFECT,

 I look through the drawers by the sink.
 Pull out a strange full-color relief scene carved in soap, of a naked man and woman talking--Adam and Eve in Eden, I think.
 Do they mean Innocence?

-One of her breasts came loose and slid over a bit, like rogue silicon (or do you not call loose breast implants that, in your high school?), probably from a wet thumb.
+One of her breasts came loose and slid over a bit, like rogue silicon (or do you call loose implants something else in your school?), probably from a wet thumb.
 Otherwise the bar looks virgin.

 I break off a toe or so, and lather up my hair.